 Catch Sunset at Morada Bay

-Have Dinner at Chef Micheals
+Have Dinner at Chef Micheal’s

-Chef Micheal himself creates the most tempting dishes consisting of Hogfish, Grouper, and the invasive Lionfish.
+If you only do one thing in Islamorada, it should be to have a meal at Chef Micheals.
+Hands down, it is one of the best seafood meals we’ve ever had.
+This upscale restaurant offers an inspiring menu full of fresh fish.
+Chef Micheal creates the most tempting dishes: Hogfish, Grouper, and invasive Lionfish.
 You can also bring in your fresh catch for the day out, and Chef Micheal will blacken, grill, or prepare your fish any way you want!

-Marathon
+Explore Marathon

-Feed the Tarpon at Robbies
+Feed the Tarpon at Robbie’s

 Visit the Marathon Turtle Hospital

-The Turtle Hospital also assists with research aid to sea turtles and works toward environmental legislation to make the beaches and water safer for sea turtles.
+This small nonprofit educates visitors on the importance of sea turtles and the human impacts on the species throughout this process.
+The Turtle Hospital also assists with research aid for sea turtles and works toward environmental legislation to make beaches and water safer for sea turtles.

 Drive the Seven Mile Bridge

-Just driving across it makes you truly realize what a remarkable piece of civil engineering the bridge is.
+Anyone driving from Key Largo to Key West has to drive along the Seven Mile Bridge, but I still wanted to mention it because it’s one of the coolest roads in the world.
+Just driving across it makes you realize what a remarkable piece of civil engineering it is.
 The bridge connects Knight’s Key in the Middle Keys to Little Duck in the Lower Keys; when it was first constructed, it was one of the longest bridges in the world.

 50 Important Road Trip Essentials You Need in Your Car